 All other remarks/diseases registered on the EVCO form have to be approved by the Board.

-All breeding dogs have to be DNA profiled by van Haeringen.
-Parentage control is obliged if both parents are already DNA profiled and registered at van Haeringen.
+All breeding dogs have to be DNA profiled by van Haeringen or Genomia.
+Parentage control is obliged if both parents are already DNA profiled and registered at van Haeringen or Genomia.

 Addison’s is a serious disease and unfortunately there is no test to show us which dogs are likely to be affected by Addison’s later in life or produce puppies with Addison’s disease.
 Breeders there for are responsible for educating themselves about Addison’s disease and for following the guidelines put together by the ALAEU to limit the spread of Addison’s disease in the Australian Labradoodle population.
 These guidelines are based on those of the American Poodle Club since they have a long history of dealing with this disease and on the most up to date research on Canine Addison’s Disease.
 The guidelines are:

 – Affected dogs should not be bred

 – High risk dogs (A dog with close and/or multiple Addisonian relatives) should not be bred to another with similar risks

 – Only very high quality dogs with close Addisonian relatives should be bred.

 – Dogs with a high risk need to be bred or breed sparingly ond only with a dog with a very low risk.